Wild Arms 5: Wild ARMs

 Each playable character is equipped with an ARM, a specialized kind of gun that deals physical damage in a range that varies for each character, from one-hex away to any hex.
 The ARMs must be reloaded after a number of shots by having the character defend for one round.
 While each character has a specific ARM, there are cartridges that can be added to increase its firepower.
 The ARMs also have their own stats that can be boosted by using "dragon fossil" items acquired during play.
 Like in other Wild Arms games, ARM is an acronym, though its actual meaning is obscure.
 There are two versions given in the game.

 By the time the player is able to control three characters at once early in the game, the tools known as mediums are introduced.
 In this version, they are portable computer devices with mystical qualities.
 Each character can only equip one medium at a time and there are six available mediums throughout the game.
 Each medium specializes in affecting specific parameters and granting the character unique Original and Force abilities.

 Exploration

 Wild Arms 5 is a third-person video game.
 The world map is not scaled down, and towns and dungeons can be seen in their real size.
 The player traverses the world by walking, or employing various vehicles, including a train and monowheel.
-The field avatar cannot be changed; Dean is always the leader.

 Dungeon exploration has two modes.
 In Action mode, the player can jump, slide, and interact with objects.
 In Shooting mode, Dean draws both of his ARMs and can fire them freely.
 By employing various cartridges, the player can interact with the environment in a number of ways.
 Some examples include activating distant switches, breaking down obstacles, and lighting torches.